Largo Man's Hurricane Fears Lead to Unexpected Relief

 After careful consideration and consultation with his doctor, Tom decided to proceed with the Discseel treatment.
 The procedure itself was surprisingly straightforward.
 As explained in the FAQ, 'Patients are free to leave if accompanied by someone after they leave the post-op area.
 We strongly advise that the patient does NOT drive himself or herself home.
 Most patients are in post-op for about 30 to 60 min.'

-In the weeks following the procedure, Tom experienced gradual improvement in his back pain.
+In the weeks following the procedure, Tom experienced gradual improvement in his back pain, much like the encouraging results seen in the recent Deerfield Beach case.
 More surprisingly, he found his hurricane anxiety diminishing as well.
 The physical relief seemed to have a positive impact on his mental state, allowing him to approach the storm season with newfound resilience.

 As the hurricane season progressed, Tom discovered he could focus more on practical preparation rather than being consumed by fear.
 His journey from anxiety-ridden pain sufferer to a more confident and comfortable individual became an unexpected silver lining to the ominous hurricane forecast.